Skip to content

 While corporate values define what an organisation stands for, personal values guide how individuals approach their lives and careers.
 Personal values might include things like honesty, ambition, or creativity, while corporate values often focus on principles such as teamwork, inclusivity, or a client focus.

 The main difference is scale – corporate values are designed to be shared, to unify a workforce, while personal values are unique to each person.
-When there’s a natural fit between the personal and the organisational, it leads to stronger engagement, motivation, and job satisfaction.
+When personal values align with company values, it leads to stronger engagement, motivation, and job satisfaction.

 When they don’t match, employees can feel disconnected or even disillusioned.
 Imagine an employee who chose an employer because of its ‘collaboration’ value, but finds it rewards individual achievement over collective ones.
 Similarly, if someone values integrity and fairness but finds themselves in a workplace that cuts corners, they may struggle to feel like they belong.